claranet/terraform-datadog-monitors/cloud/azure/keyvault/README.md

 Creates DataDog monitors with the following checks:

+- Key Vault API latency is high
+- Key Vault API result rate is low
 - Key Vault is down
-- Key Vault API result rate is low

 ## Inputs